mlintern/gg-iac/Questions.md

 # Questions

+## General Ansible

+- Can you walk me through the server.yml file?
+- Can you tell me what roles are and when they make sense to use?

+### profile.yml

+- What is the difference between copy and template?

+### Nginx Role

+- Which tasks are optional?
+    - Which optional tasks are executed in this case?

-## Terraform
+## General Terraform

-- Where would you look to find out what outputs exist from
+- Where would you look to find out what outputs are available from a terraform VPC?
+- What are providers used for?

-### Module 1
+### Mystery Module 1

 - What does the lifecycle do and why is it useful?
-What would happen if it was not there?
+    - What would happen if it was not there?
-- How would you change this module to make it better?
+- How would you change this module to make it more useful?

-### Module 2
+### Mystery Module 2

 - How would you change the expiration date to 30 days?
 - Which of the elements in the main.tf file are optional?

-### Module 3
+### Mystery Module 3

-- What is being created?
+- What exactly is being created?

-## Ansible

-- Can you walk me through the server.yml file?
+- How would I update to make it Highly Available?